Data Centers in Ann Arbor

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market includes 3 data centers with access to 2 unique network providers as of September 2025.
-Carrier-neutral facilities provide the primary interconnection points for enterprises deploying hybrid infrastructure.
+- Carrier Density & Carrier Neutrality: The market includes 3 data centers served by 2 unique network providers, as of September 2025.
+Carrier-neutral facilities provide the primary interconnection points.

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Ann Arbor as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via dedicated circuits to network nodes in major peering cities such as Detroit and Chicago.
+- Direct Cloud On-Ramps: There are no native public cloud on-ramps in Ann Arbor, as of September 2025.
+Secure, private connections to all major cloud providers are established via network extensions from Chicago.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in the Ann Arbor area typically range from $0.09 to $0.11 per kWh as of September 2025.
-These competitive rates help reduce operational expenditures for high-density deployments.
-The state's power mix includes 11% renewables, primarily from wind generation.
+- Average Cost Of Power: Industrial electricity rates in the Ann Arbor area typically range from $0.09 to $0.11 per kWh, as of September 2025.
+This competitive pricing helps manage operational expenses for compute-heavy deployments.
+The state's energy mix includes 11% renewables, primarily from wind.

-Power Grid Reliability: The regional power grid is well-engineered and reliable, with infrastructure designed to support the area's significant industrial and research presence.
-Data centers in the market leverage this stability, often with multi-substation support to ensure high levels of uptime.
+- Power Grid Reliability: The regional power grid is well-engineered and stable, benefiting from infrastructure supporting major research and industrial facilities.
+Data centers in the area are typically served by redundant power feeds to ensure high levels of uptime.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Ann Arbor are positioned to serve the University of Michigan, a major research institution, as well as the region's thriving technology, life sciences, and automotive sectors.
-This proximity enables low-latency connectivity for research computing and product development.
+- Proximity To Key Business Districts: Data centers in Ann Arbor are positioned to serve the University of Michigan's significant research community, the city's growing tech startup scene, and the nearby automotive industry in Detroit.
+This proximity is critical for applications requiring minimal delay.

-Tax Advantage For Data Centers: Michigan offers significant tax benefits for data center operators and tenants.
-A key advantage is the sales and use tax exemption on qualified data center equipment, which directly lowers the capital expense of deploying and refreshing hardware.
+- Tax Advantage For Data Centers: Michigan offers significant tax incentives that lower the cost of building and operating a data center.
+The state provides a sales and use tax exemption on qualified data center equipment, which directly reduces capital expenditures for new deployments and hardware refreshes.

 Natural Disaster Risk

-Ann Arbor has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 out of 100 as of September 2025.
-This minimizes environmental threats to infrastructure and improves the predictability of operations.
-The primary risks to consider are severe weather events common to the Midwest.
+Ann Arbor has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32, as of September 2025.
+This makes it a secure location for critical infrastructure and business continuity.
+The primary environmental hazards to consider are atmospheric, including tornadoes, strong wind, winter weather, ice storms, and hail.